Creating a Lasting Impact: Your Teaching Legacy as a Student Teacher

 1. Define Your Values as an Educator

 Before stepping into the classroom, take time to reflect on your core values as an educator.
 What principles guide your teaching?
 Do you want to be known for creating a warm and welcoming environment?
-To challenge students to think critically?
-For being a supportive mentor?
+Would you like to challenge students to think critically, or to be a supportive mentor?
 Defining your values will shape every interaction and decision you make in the classroom.

 2. Build a Positive Classroom Environment